lana-20/python-better-loops/README.md

     sum numpy: 0.16527225000027101

-The one thing to be aware of si that in the case of _numpy_ I copy the whole array _np.arrange(N)_ into memory.
+The one thing to be aware of is that in the case of _numpy_ I copy the whole array _np.arrange(N)_ into memory.
 So, the _sum_numpy()_ method requires more memory, but it's much faster.